openmsi/flyer-analysis/README.md

 # flyer-detection
-Repo containing the flyer-detection framework along with a Python notebook to run it
+Repo containing the flyerdetection framework along with a Python notebook to run it

 # Installation
 Create and activate a new conda environment: